sylphlab/zen-coder/memory-bank/progress.md

 ## Known Issues
 - Saving tool results to chat history is not yet implemented in `extension.ts`.
-- `@vscode/webview-ui-toolkit` dependency is unused but still listed.
+- Saving tool results to chat history is not yet implemented in `extension.ts`.
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.